 The first thing to consider is the domain associated with what you want to know.
 These can be found by asking yourself the following questions

-Making Time for Assessment
+Making Time for Learning Outcomes

 If assessment is too overwhelming, then scale back.
 One idea is to maybe focus the assessment plan on just one goal a year.
 Or, perhaps a learning outcome is unrealistic and should be re-examined.
 Assessment should inform and support, not be an obstacle.
-If assessment makes people in your program feel overwhelmed or too time-consuming, then the assessment plan should either be scaled back or the outcomes and assessment plan should be re-evaluated.